Picmonic/example-php-challenge/SETUP.md

 * Apache

 Installation instructions

+* Webserver:
+1) Point webserver to source/picmonic-demo/web/ with alias of [localhost/]picmonic_demo

 * Database creation:
 1) Update the DB credentials in source/app/parameters.yml
 - database_name does not need to exist, symfony (doctrine) will create this